 Gibson is holding on to the last remnants of yuppy society.

-Much could also be said about Umberto Eco’s curiosity into fascism.
+Much could also be said about Umberto Eco’s curiosity about fascism.
 His commentary from 1995 is outdated.
 Writing not as a devil’s advocate, but as a condescending liberal, Eco makes all the points a “shitlib” would write about on a Reddit page in 2021.

 I have a list of 13 examples:

 Umberto Eco is very sympathetic to Joseph, a black man from the USA.
 He shares his comics and black wisdom with Eco.
-Does the black man enrich the live of a white liberal?
+Does the black man enrich the life of a white liberal?
 Do whites need “black music that black people don’t like anymore?”
 I feel that the same pathological altruism is within Gibson as well.

-Anyone questioning this liberation is apart of the “communist lie” those evil “fascists” concocted to advocate irrational genocide.
+Anyone questioning this liberation is a part of the “communist lie” those evil “fascists” concocted to advocate irrational genocide.
 But the other slang, “liberation,” and of “different colors,” is a good thing.